flojoy-ai/docs/docs/instruments-wiki/Oscilloscopes/Lecroydso/Lecroydso.md

 connection.disconnect()
 ```

-Make sure to replace `"your_oscilloscope_address"` with the actual address of your oscilloscope.
+Note: Replace "your_oscilloscope_address" with the actual address of your oscilloscope.

 </TabItem>
 </Tabs>